-Understanding Wisconsin car seat laws for 2020 regarding car seats is key to making sure that children are as safe as possible when traveling.
+Understanding Wisconsin car seat laws regarding car seats is key to making sure that children are as safe as possible when traveling.
 Parents and guardians need to make sure that they fully understand these laws, as they will be the ones who are held liable if they break them on accident.
 Learning what the laws have to say about car seats and the use of seat belts will help keep people safe on the road.

 General Overview of the Laws

 The basic laws regarding car seats in Wisconsin are very easy to understand.
 The first is that all children must be properly and correctly secured in a child safety seat until they are at least four years old.
 The other part of this law is that children who are between four and eight years old must be secured in a booster seat.

 There is a bit more to these laws, especially regarding height and weight limits, but for the most part, the law is very easy to understand.
 This is good, as it ensures better compliance among parents and guardians.